bbbkada/EDMC-PlanetPOI/README.md

 ![Settings](images/EDMC_Settings.png)

 ### Add/Edit POI Dialog
 Add new POIs with system name autocomplete.
-Auto-fills current position when on a planetary surface.
-Paste shared links with Ctrl+V:
+Auto-fills current system and position if in planetary orbit.
+Paste shared links with Ctrl+V or button.

 ![Add POI](images/Add_poi.png)

 ### System View
-When entering a system, see all POIs organized by body:
+When entering a system, all POIs for current system is displayed with bodyname.
+Right-click for options.

 ![System View](images/EDMC_system.png)